 An Interactive Wand or Not?

 First point to make: the interactive wands are not cheap.
-With tax, you’ll end up paying right around $50 per wand.
+With tax, you’ll end up paying over $50 per wand.
 Having written that, each comes with a wand box and map giving locations on where the wand may be used in each area.
 Truth?
 Kids and adults love it and the cast spells make for some fun photo shots.

 There’s also plenty of wands to choose from including Harry’s, Hermione’s, and even Dumbledore’s.